 1) Launch the Messages app and open a conversation that has attachments you want to get rid of.

-Step 3: In the new interface that appears, scroll down and tap See All Photos.
+3) In the new interface that appears, scroll down and tap See All next to Photos or Documents.

-Step 5: Tap on each of the attachments you wish to delete to select them and this will put a blue check mark on them.
+5) Tap on each of the attachments you wish to delete and this will put a check mark on them.

 All those attachments should be removed from the conversation, but your conversation itself remains; double-check the conversation to verify.

 What about my other devices?